Btrfs RAID Recovery & Filesystem Repair

 No. btrfs check --repair overwrites historical generation tree roots on a Copy-on-Write filesystem.
 This destroys older metadata versions that might contain intact data.
 The safe approach is read-only extraction with btrfs-find-root and btrfs restore.

-No. The recovery mount option still replays the log tree, which writes to disk.
+No. Any read-write mount triggers log-tree replay, which writes to disk.
 On a degraded or corrupted Btrfs volume, any write risks updating pointers to bad blocks and making the filesystem unmountable.
-Always image the drive first and mount images read-only.
+The recovery and usebackuproot options modify the backup root pointer even when combined with ro.
+Always image the drive first, then mount the image with ro,nologreplay if mounting is necessary.

 What does parent transid verify failed mean?